polatskiDev/jumping-on-the-clouds/README.md

 This project is developed to solve the JOTC problem.

-- JOTCSolutionConsole class is a standalona console application.
+- JOTCSolutionConsole class is a standalone console application.
 - JOTCController class is REST API Spring Boot Application.

 For storing users, request for the problem and response H2 in-memory database is used.